 moving on from infidelities,

-etc etc
+etc etc.

-So the tl;dr: sex therapy exists as a way for individuals and couples to gain a better understanding of their bodies, find better ways of communicating (both to themselves and to others), and reframing beliefs about sexuality.
+So the Tl;dr: sex therapy exists as a way for individuals and couples to gain a better understanding of their bodies, find better ways of communicating (both to themselves and to others), and reframing beliefs about sexuality.

 So what does sex therapy look like?